What is Vertigo?

 - Ringing in the ears (tinnitus) or hearing loss

-Vestibular rehabilitation therapy (VRT) is a form of physical therapy aimed at helping strengthen the vestibular system.
+Vestibular rehabilitation therapy (VRT) is aimed at helping strengthen the vestibular system.
 It uses specialized exercises that result in gaze and gait stabilization.
-Most VRT exercises involve head movement, and head movements are essential in stimulating and retraining the vestibular system.
+Most of them involve head movement, which is essential in stimulating and retraining the vestibular system.

-The skilled therapists at our clinic use oculography equipment to diagnose the true source of your vertigo/balance problem.
-Once a thorough evaluation is performed, your therapist will develop an individualized treatment plan that includes specific head, body, and eye exercises, as well as Strain Counterstrain manual techniques to stabilize peripheral nerves and blood circulation.
+We use oculography equipment to diagnose the true source of your vertigo/balance problem.
+Once a thorough evaluation is performed, we will develop an individualized treatment plan that includes specific head, body, and eye exercises, as well as Counterstrain manual techniques to stabilize peripheral nerves and blood circulation.